LeeEd1/Pontyclun-tigers/README.md

 | Contact navigation link (All Pages) | Left click Contact link  | User directed to Contact page | All links navigate and load successfully |
 | Footer Links                        | Left click required link | User directed to correct page | All links navigate and load successfully |
 | Map                                 | ctrl+scroll              | Zoom in and out to locate gym | Interacts successfully                   |

+### Browsers & devices tested

+- I have tested the site on Chrome, Firefox, Edge & safari with no issues.
+- I have tested the site on Multiple devices such as Desktop, Laptop, tablet & mobile via link with no issues.

 ### Validator Testing